Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Appendix

 Figure \ref{fig:roles} shows the distribution of survey respondents across three categories: Students, Research Staff, and Faculty.
 The data reveals that the vast majority of respondents were students, accounting for 76 responses and 12 non-students were participated, research staff and 5 faculty members.

-The institution where the survey was conducted comprises approximately four thousand undergraduate students, seven thousand graduate students, and around one thousand academic staff, including research staff and faculty.
-The distinction between undergraduate and graduate participants was not specifically considered, particularly since some people in the school consider some master's programs as an extension of undergraduate study.
+In this research, the distinction between undergraduate and graduate participants was not specifically considered, particularly since some people in the school consider some master's programs as an extension of undergraduate study and some master's student would reply that they are 5th year undergraduate student.
 Non-academic staff were excluded from the study population to ensure that the focus remained on the use of language models in academic activities, aligning with the study's aim to explore their role in educational and research contexts rather than across all roles within the institution.